JefGrailet/SAGE/Dataset/README.md

 * For the sake of reproducibility, we also provide in a **Scripts/** sub-repository the bash scripts and the typical files we used to schedule and retrieve our measurements.

+* An additional `Miscellaneous.md` file provides various remarks about how the measurements were planned or performed.

 * Finally, a **Archives/** sub-repository provides older target files as well as scripts we used when `SAGE` was still being deployed from the PlanetLab testbed.